mne-tools/mne-python/README.rst

 the contribution process.
 The forum also features job opportunities and other announcements.

-If you find a bug or have an idea for new a new feature that should be added to MNE-Python, please use the
+If you find a bug or have an idea for a new feature that should be added to MNE-Python, please use the
 `issue tracker <https://github.com/mne-tools/mne-python/issues/new/choose>`__ of our GitHub repository.